wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `getReplacementInfo()` on these entries (i.e., the type `T` argument of `class cacheArray`).
 Both classes store the information that is necessary to make a replacement decision within a set.

+`class ReplacementInfo` stores the index of the corresponding tag entry in data field `index` (this is a duplication of the index field of tag entries, but is also necessary, since the replacement manager has no idea of the tag entry), and the coherence state of the tag in data field `state`.
+The state need not precisely reflect the actual coherence protocol, and could just be a rough approximation, such as `I`/Non-`I`.
+`class CoherenceReplacementInfo` inherits from `class ReplacementInfo`, and it stores more detailed information about the coherence state, i.e., `owned` boolean flag to indicate whether the tag is owned by the current cache, and `shared` flag to indicate whether the block is shared by upper level caches.
+Replacement decisions can hence prioritize certain lines over the others based on their detailed coherence status.